zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Loyalty points
 - Travel rewards

+A notable exception: Steam games aren't really yours!
+They have the ability to remove your account if they find out you have gone to the great beyond, but some users have been able to share login credentials and use accounts of people who have passed on.

 ## Digital assets with a financial value should be in your will.
 ## Other than that, I'm not really qualified to talk about this.